List of DOS commands: APPEND

 The command is available in MS-DOS versions 3.2 and later.

 ASSIGN

-The command redirects requests for disk operations on one drive to a different drive.
+Redirects requests for disk operations on one drive to a different drive.
 It can also display drive assignments or reset all drive letters to their original assignments.

 The command is available in MS-DOS versions 3 through 5 and IBM PC DOS releases 2 through 5.

 ATMDM

 Lists connections and addresses seen by Windows ATM call manager.

 ATTRIB

-Attrib changes or views the attributes of one or more files.
-It defaults to display the attributes of all files in the current directory.
+Changes or views the attributes of one or more files.
+Defaults to display the attributes of all files in the current directory.
 The file attributes available include read-only, archive, system, and hidden attributes.
 The command has the capability to process whole folders and subfolders of files and also process all files.

 The command is available in MS-DOS versions 3 and later.

 BACKUP and RESTORE

 These are commands to backup and restore files from an external disk.
 These appeared in version 2, and continued to PC DOS 5 and MS-DOS 6 (PC DOS 7 had a deversioned check).
 In DOS 6, these were replaced by commercial programs (CPBACKUP, MSBACKUP), which allowed files to be restored to different locations.